sgammon/micronaut-4-hibernate-bug/README.md

 Micronaut is used at `4.0.0-M3` for plugin versions, `4.0.0-M2` as the main `io.micronaut.platform:micronaut-platform` version, and `4.0.0-M4` for the latest libraries.
 You can see these overrides in the [Gradle build](./build.gradle.kts).
-These versions are overridden because:
+The explanations for these overrides are shown below.

 ## Error stacktrace and diagnosis